pypomp/pypomp/README.md

-# pompy-py
+# pomp-py
-Python code for modeling and inference using partially observed Markov process (POMP) models
+Python code for modeling and inference using partially observed Markov process (POMP) models.